Gradient Inversion Attack on Graph Neural Networks: Theoretical Justification

 \subsection{Graph Attacker}

-{ The present subsection provides theoretical analysis for a Graph Attacker-a in a scenario where prior information may be available for the graph data to be attacked.
-It can be shown that for { GraphSAGE, prior knowledge of the nodal feature matrix $\mathbf{X}$ can help recover the graph structure $\mathbf{A}$, making the framework more vulnerable to the gradient-based attacks. }}
+{ The present subsection provides theoretical analysis for a Graph Attacker-G in a scenario where prior information may be available for the graph data to be attacked.
+It can be shown that for { GraphSAGE, prior knowledge of the nodal feature matrix $\mathbf{X}$ can help reconstruct the graph structure $\mathbf{A}$, making the framework more vulnerable to the gradient-inversion attacks. }}